What is Lyme disease?

 Stage 3: Chronic Lyme (days to weeks after infection if left untreated, or not properly treated, for months/years after infection)

 Lyme disease is most treatable during Stage 1.
 As time passes, both treatment and diagnosis become more difficult.
 Symptoms worsen during each stage of infection, ranging from flu-like symptoms to neurological illnesses, including paralysis.
-With chronic Lyme disease there is not one system of the body that can be unaffected… this includes various hormone production as well.

 While some Lyme victims experience immediate symptoms after infection, others may have none for many months.